Coccidinium

 Coccidinium is a genus of parasitic syndinian dinoflagellates that infect the nucleus and cytoplasm of other marine dinoflagellates.
-Coccidinium, along with two other dinoflagellate genera, Amoebophyra and Duboscquella, contain species that are the primary endoparasites of marine dinoflagellates.
-While numerous studies have been conducted on the genus Amoebophyra, specifically Amoebophyra ceratii, little is known about Coccidinium.
+Coccidinium, along with two other dinoflagellate genera, Amoebophrya and Duboscquella, contain species that are the primary endoparasites of marine dinoflagellates.
+While numerous studies have been conducted on the genus Amoebophrya, specifically Amoebophrya ceratii, little is known about Coccidinium.
 These microscopic organisms have gone relatively unstudied after the initial observations of Édouard Chatton and Berthe Biecheler in 1934 and 1936.

 The first species of Coccidinium that were described were C. legeri and C. duboscquii, found in the cytoplasm of dinoflagellates in brackish waters near Sète, France.
 They have been noted as lacking photosynthetic stages in their life cycles, which is to be expected given their parasitic nature.
 Sexual reproduction has been observed “time and again” in C. mesnili as stated by Chatton and Biecheler.

 History of knowledge

 First discovered by Édouard Chatton and Berthe Biecheler in 1934, Coccidinium was initially observed in the cytoplasm of the dinoflagellates Glenodinium sociale and Peridinium sp., both taken from the waters of Sète.
 They identified two species of Coccidinium, C. legeri and C. duboscquii.
 In 1936, C. mesnili and C. punctatum were added to the list of existing Coccidinium species by Chatton and Biecheler.
 They were found in the same brackish waters of Sète, but in two other peridinians: Kryptoperidinium foliaceum and Coolia monotis respectively.